 Please note: if your contractor suggests a “similar” color to the approved colors, we HIGHLY suggest submitting a DRA to avoid having to redo your roof if you use the wrong color shingles.

+A property plat is a document provided at settlement.
 A plat is a map, drawn to scale, showing the divisions of a piece of land, to show the distance and bearing between section corners, sometimes including topographic or vegetation information.

 - The location of the proposed change must be drawn to scale on your property plat and submitted with your design review application (Use this as your chance to support your request).

 - If you cannot find your plat you may be able to retrieve a copy from either the City of Rockville or the surveyor/land planner for your lot.